mlbridge/mlbridge.github.io/README.md

 <p float="left" align = "center"  margin-bottom="10px">
     Made with ❤️ by
     <a href="https://www.linkedin.com/in/chanakyaekbote/">Chanakya Ekbote</a>,
-    with lots of amazing support from
+    with lots of amazing support from some of the best mentors in the world,
             <a href="https://www.linkedin.com/in/greenpau/">Paul Greenberg</a> and
             <a href="https://www.linkedin.com/in/yong-tang/">Yong Tang</a>
+    <a href="https://www.linkedin.com/in/greenpau/">Paul Greenberg</a> and
+    <a href="https://www.linkedin.com/in/yong-tang/">Yong Tang</a>
 </p>

+# About

+This organisation was built with ❤️ by
+<a href="https://www.linkedin.com/in/chanakyaekbote/">Chanakya Ekbote</a>, as a
+Google Summer of Code Student Developer 2020, as a part of the Cloud Native Computing Foundation, with lots of amazing support from some of the best mentors in the world,
+<a href="https://www.linkedin.com/in/greenpau/">Paul Greenberg</a> and
+<a href="https://www.linkedin.com/in/yong-tang/">Yong Tang</a> 😄.

 # Overview